 Winter Walking Assistance

 For those who require walking assistance, there are a few tools to help during the winter.
 If you use a cane, look for one with a retractable ice pick that pokes the ground with each step you take.
-If you need the stability as you move, there are walking poles that can help with balance and posture.
+If you need stability as you move, there are walking poles that can help with balance and posture.
 And for those who require both the assistance and stability, there is always the option of a walker.
-The government will typically cover of accessibility items for those who need it.
+The government will typically cover accessibility items for those who need it.